-It's a great indicator that something's gone wrong, but it doesn't help you put out the fire.
-In order to diagnose and fix your customer retention problem, you need to look deeper than the simple churn formula of customers out versus customers in.
+It's a solid indicator that something's gone wrong, but it won’t help you put out the fire.
+In order to diagnose and fix your customer retention problem, you need to look beyond the simple churn formula of customers out versus customers in.

 You need to get an understanding of the customer retention metrics that tell you who is churning, when they're churning, and why.

-Only then will you be able to use your time wisely, and make adjustments that will have the biggest impact on the growth of your business.
+Only then will you be able to use your time wisely, and make the adjustments that will have the biggest impact on the health and growth of your business.

-No one's denying that great acquisition is instrumental to the early success of a company.
-But you can't let your success in acquisition mask a churn problem.
+No one's denying that great acquisition is instrumental to the success of a company.
+But you can't let your success in acquisition mask a churn problem further along the flywheel.